pablopuch/scrapy/README.md

 </p>

 # Mini Scrapy project
-This is a small project to see how the Python Scrapy library works and how we can get data from different web pages.
+This is a small project to see how the Python Scrapy framework works and how we can get data from different web pages.

 ## Installation process